- Make a Donation

 Increasing numbers of children fleeing violence and insecurity in their Central American and Mexican communities are seeking refuge in the United States.
 Watch President & CEO, Carolyn Miles, talk about our response and learn how you can help.

-According to government estimates, more than 50,000 children have crossed the border, with as many as 90,000 expected this year.
+According to government estimates, more than 63,000 children arrived at the U.S. border, with as many as 100,000 expected this year.
 Thousands of children are in custody of the U.S. Customs Border Protection in facilities struggling to meet the basic needs of such large numbers of children.
 These children are in urgent need of protective and supportive care, medical and hygiene care, and nutritious meals.